Nabil-24-stack/Coterate-app/coterate/FIGMA_OAUTH_SETUP.md

 4. Find and enable the Figma provider
 5. Enter the Client ID and Client Secret from your Figma OAuth app
 6. Set the Redirect URL to: **https://ppzmwdcpllzcaefxfpll.supabase.co/auth/v1/callback**
-7. Set the Scopes to: `files:read files:write`
+7. Set the Scopes to: `files:read`
 8. Save the changes

 ## 3. Update Your Application